Before you move out

 Case study: Ryan thinks about moving out

-Ryan studies full-time and works part-time at the local
+full-time and works part-time at the local newsagent, taking home

-living at home but looking to rent a furnished single room in a
+He wants to rent a furnished single room in a shared house for

-shared house for $400 a month.
-He wonders if he'll have enough
+$400 a month, but wonders if he'll have enough money for

 The location of your rental property could affect your budget,

 depending on how close it is to public transport and shops.
-It
+For

-could mean you end up paying more for a lot of taxis or for
+example, you might end up paying more for taxis or for petrol.

 Here's where to start looking for places to rent: